mcmah309/eros/rs/eros/README.md

 ### Backtrace vs Location

 `eros` has two location tracking feature flags `backtrace`, which captures a backtrace at error creation if `RUST_BACKTRACE` env variable is set, and `location`, which captures the location in the code that the error and context were created from. `location` is more efficient than `backtrace` since the call location is injected at compile time.
 While backtrace is generally more precise and useful.
-Both of these can be used together. `location` becomes especially useful for wasm environments where backtraces are not supported. `location` is not enabled by default, while `backtrace` is.
+Both of these can be used together. `location` becomes especially useful for wasm or no_std environments where backtraces are not supported. `location` is not enabled by default, while `backtrace` is.

 ### Anyhow